Skip to main content

 Groups: rust_runtime (plus default groups) Network: Allowed, with developer network profile for host filtering CWD: Read+write

-Requesting New Built-in Profiles
+Requesting New Profiles

 1. Open an issue on the nono GitHub repository